-From Shiny Brites to Sweet Minis, These Are the Best Christmas Ornaments
+From Shiny Brites to Designer Collaborations, These Are the Best Christmas Ornaments

 Do you deck the halls first or head straight for the tree?
 If you answered the latter, you’re in good company.
 “I’ve come to realize that a Christmas tree is basically a giant scrapbook where we can document our lives,” says Emily Henderson, stylist and New York Times best-selling author.
 In addition to bringing back memories of years past, Christmas ornaments can serve as a thematic or color-based jumping-off point for decorating the whole room.

 Whether you want a picture-perfect tree or prefer a more eclectic look, take a look at our go-to sources for the very best ornaments.
 There’s something festive and design-forward for everyone, from those beginning their own collection to the holiday fanatic looking for something special to add to their tree.